tjamali/advanced-statistical-methods/README.md

 (SVD) technique.
 Here we use SVD because, comparing with the other two techniques, it reduces both periodic and quasiperiodic trends in series with more than one peak in their power spectrums.

-Our following paper represents an application of SVD together with MF-DFA for analysing nanofriction data in order extract multi-scaling behavior in nanofriction https://doi.org/10.1103/PhysRevE.95.062802
+Our following paper represents an application of SVD together with MF-DFA for analysing nanofriction data in order extract multiscaling behavior of the data https://doi.org/10.1103/PhysRevE.95.062802

 Every matrix *M* can be seen as a linear transformation.
 It is shown that this transformation can be decomposed in three sub-transformations (using three another matrices *U*, <img src="https://latex.codecogs.com/svg.latex?\Sigma" />
 , and <img src="https://latex.codecogs.com/svg.latex?V^*" />
 ): 1. rotation, 2. re-scaling,
 3. rotation (See https://en.wikipedia.org/wiki/Singular_value_decomposition for more details.
-The follwoing figure is from wiki too.).
+The follwoing figure is from wiki too.)

 <p align="center">
   <img width="600" height="540" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bb/Singular-Value-Decomposition.svg/800px-Singular-Value-Decomposition.svg.png">